Every once in a while, life brings an individual into my world who teaches me a lesson that I don’t know I need but am desperate to learn.

 We met Carlos on our second day.
 After a two-hour bus ride from Managua on mostly dirt roads, we arrived at a village in the northwestern part of the country.
 Carlos greeted us wearing blue jeans and a tucked in blue plaid button-up, with a white t-shirt underneath.
 His shirts were tucked in.

 Carlos is a pastor of a small church here where the house of worship is a simple concrete slab with stone walls and a tin roof.
 The area surrounding the church is populated with homes of varying types.
 Some are of stone; most are made of plastic and sticks.
 All have dirt floors.
-Despite the limited access to clean water, scare food, and failing economy, many of the children wore smiles on their faces.
+Despite the limited access to clean water, scarcity of food, and a failing economy, many of the children wore smiles on their faces.
 Compassion works with the children and families to make sure they have their basic needs met.
 Knowing you have food coming each day is a far cry from starvation, and these people are grateful.

 Still, life is hard in Nicaragua, and Carlos feels the pain of his people.